rearc-data/nextstrain-hcov-19/product-description.md

 # Genomic Epidemiology of Novel Coronavirus (COVID-19) | Nextstrain

-The source code outlining how this product gathers, transforms, revises and publishes its datasets is avaiable at [https://github.com/rearc-data/nextstrain-hcov-19](https://github.com/rearc-data/nextstrain-hcov-19).
+The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/nextstrain-hcov-19](https://github.com/rearc-data/nextstrain-hcov-19).

 ## Product Description
 Nextstrain is an open-source project to harness the scientific and public health potential of pathogen genome data.
 They provide a continually-updated view of publicly available data with powerful analytics and visualizations showing pathogen evolution and epidemic spread.
 Their goal is to aid epidemiological understanding and improve outbreak response.